efnats/chiamerge/README.md

 ### Installation

-Open a terminal
 `git clone https://github.com/efnats/chiamerge.git`

 `cd chiamerge`

 `./install.sh`

 Open chiamerge with an editor and check the configuration settings.
-The default is to use ext4, but you can change it to xfs or ntfs.
+If you happen to have your partitions not on

-`lsblk`to see your currently installed disks.
+`lsblk` to see your currently installed disks.
 Make sure all disks that you would like to prepare are unmounted

-`./chiamerge --chia-init-disk sda-sdf sdi sdaa-sdab`
+`./chiamerge --ext4 --chia-init-disk sda-sdf sdi sdaa-sdab`

 This will guide you through the process of formatting and labelling all your selected disks.
 In this case we have chosen 9 disks.
+All disks will be formated because `--chia-init-disk` will call `--wipe` `--format` `--label` and `--write-sn`.
+Don't do this if you already have plots on your disks that you want to preserve.

+If you already have a set of disks containing plots, you can simply label your disks and for (added comfort) create a file with the serialnr in a subfolder.
+This is non destructive.
+Your plots won't be deleted by this action.

+`./chiamerge --ext4 --label --write-sn sda-sdf sdi sdaa-sdab`

+Replace `--ext4` with `--xfs` or `--ntfs` depending on what filesystem you have stored your plots on.

 `systemctl start mnt-garden.mount`